 Summer and ice cream have gone hand in hand since around 500 BC, when the Persians ate flavoured ices in the hot weather.
-Here in the UK we’ve been obsessed with the stuff since the mid 1800s, when a Swiss immigrant called Carlo Gatti set up our first ice cream stand outside London’s Charing Cross station.
+Here in Great Britain we’ve been obsessed with the stuff since the mid 1800s, when a Swiss immigrant called Carlo Gatti set up our first ice cream stand outside London’s Charing Cross station.

 To help you work out which frozen dessert is the right one for you, we’ve done a deep dive into each of your options…

 What is it?
 A smooth, semi-solid dessert made from dairy milk, cream and sugar, and sometimes egg yolk and other ingredients like vanilla and cocoa.
 Ice cream can be a dish on its own, or used to make milkshakes, sundaes, ice cream floats and cakes.

 Why is it great?
 It’s ice cream!
 It’s a real comfort food – cold and smooth and creamy and works on its own or as an accompaniment to puddings or fruit.
 It’s versatile and comes in so many flavours it’s impossible to get bored.

 Is it healthy?
 In moderation, sure.
 Milk and cream are rich sources of calcium, vitamins D and A, riboflavin and phosphorus (which gives your body tissue oxygen – that’s a good thing).
 Ice cream is also a form of fermented dairy, which is great for your gut, protecting your body from gastrointestinal infections.
 And varieties flavoured with dark chocolate or vanilla get extra kudos, as they are full of antioxidants.

 Any downsides?
 Well presumably it won’t come as a shock to find out that ice cream is high in calories and fat. if consumed in large quantities, that’s bad news for your organs and your waistline.